High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

 \emph{1) Electric power output}: Firstly, part of the external beam separated by the beam splitter is transmitted to the surface of the photovoltaic cell through a homogenizing waveguide.
 Then, the beam will be converted into electrical power output through photoelectric conversion.
 This process can be briefly expressed by the following formula \cite{zhang2018adaptive}:

 where $\mu$ is the power split ratio, $P_{p}$ expresses the beam power received by the PV.
 The parameter $\eta_{p}$ is the slope efficiency of photoelectric conversion, and $P_\mathrm{pth}$ is the threshold power of PV.
-It is worth noting that, to simplify the simulation process, according to the experimental results of \cite{zhang2018distributed}, $P_{\mathrm{E}_\mathrm{out}}$ is expressed by a linear model, where the PV is under ideal heat dissipation and receiving area conditions.
+It should be noted that, in order to simplify the simulation process, $P_{\mathrm{E}_\mathrm{out}}$ is represented using a linear model.
+This approach is based on the experimental findings presented in \cite{zhang2018distributed}, and assumes ideal conditions for both heat dissipation and the receiving area of the PV (photovoltaic) system.
 In practice, the beam energy absorbed by PV is limited, it is expected that the conventional linear EH model is only accurate for the specific scenario when the received powers at the receiver is in a constant power range and the nonlinear EH model has a better applicability~\cite{boshkovska2015practical}.
 Further, the end-to-end energy conversion efficiency is depicted as:

-\emph{2) Spectral efficiency}: The remaining part of the external beam separated by the beam splitter will act on the APD.
-The APD converts the optical signal into an electrical signal while receiving the data.
-This process can be depicted as:
+\emph{2) Spectral efficiency}: The residual portion of the external beam, segregated by the beam splitter, is incident upon the APD.
+The APD functions to convert this optical signal into an electrical signal, concurrently facilitating data reception.
+This conversion process can be illustrated as follows:

 where $\nu$ is the optical-to-electrical conversion responsivity of APD.